sandialabs/seacas-docs/index.rst

 ------

-The Sandia National Laboratories (SNL) Engineering Analysis Code Access System (SEACAS) is a collection of structural and thermal codes and utilities used by analysts at SNL.
-The system includes pre- and post-processing codes, analysis codes, database translation codes, support libraries, UNIX shell scripts, and an installation system.
+The Sandia National Laboratories (SNL) Engineering Analysis Code Access System (SEACAS) contains the Exodus and IOSS finite element input/output libraries and supporting meshing, preprocessing, postprocessing, graphics, database translation applications, and support libraries.
+It is used by analysts at SNL and elsewhere and runs on laptops to large HPC systems.

 WIKI: FAQ and Extensions
    The `SEACAS WIKI <https://github.com/sandialabs/seacas/wiki>`_